 Massivit warrants that each spare part for the Product ordered from Massivit under this Agreement will be free from defects in materials and workmanship under normal use and service for a period of three (3) months from installation.

-Massivit’s sole liability under valid warranty claims will be limited, at Massivit’s option, to repair or replacement of defective parts of the Products during Massivit’s warranty period.
+Massivit’s sole liability under valid warranty claims will be limited, at Massivit’s option, to repair or replace hdefective parts of the Products during Massivit’s warranty period.
 During warranty, upon replacement, any removed part shall become the property of Massivit.
 Replacement Spare Parts may be refurbished or contain refurbished materials.

 Any defective part to be repaired by Massivit, in its discretion, shall, with Massivit’s prior written authorization, be returned to Massivit, at Distributor’s sole expense, within the applicable period with a Return Materials Authorization (RMA) number from Massivit.